mukherjeeangan26/Steady_Dynamic_ECNN/Test Data/README.md

 consideration.
 The first three tabs contain steady-state data for the different types of noise / uncertainties added to the simulated data to generate training data, i.e., no noise (where truth and measurements are the same), constant bias with an additional zero-mean Gaussian noise, and random bias with an additional Gaussian noise distribution, respectively.
+Note that the base case, i.e., the tab named 'NoNoise' represents the dataset obtained from simulation of an appropriate first-principles model.

 ## Dynamic HX Data